 Network

-Consider the following about network requirements:
+Consider the following network requirements:

 - Veeam Agent must be able to establish a direct IP connection to the Veeam Backup & Replication server.
 If a direct IP connection is not available — for example, when Veeam Backup & Replication is located behind the NAT gateway and Veeam Agent is not — Veeam Agent cannot communicate with Veeam Backup & Replication.